hashgraph-online/standards-agent-plugin/README.md

   await kit.initialize();

-  // Register as an agent
-  const registerResponse = await kit.processMessage(
+  // Same functionality as above const registerResponse = await kit.processMessage(
-    'Register me as an AI assistant named HelperBot with TEXT_GENERATION capability' );
+    'Register me as an AI assistant named HelperBot, a random unique alias, with TEXT_GENERATION capability and description "A helper bot"'

-  // Find other agents
-  const findResponse = await kit.processMessage(
-    'Find all agents with ai tag'
   );

-  // Connect to another agent
-  const connectResponse = await kit.processMessage(
-    'Connect to agent 0.0.98765'
-  );

-  // Send a message
-  const messageResponse = await kit.processMessage(
-    'Send "Hello from HelperBot!" to my first connection' );
 }